Judit3/swhomes/README.md

 ### Content

-All content was written and created by the developer with insperation from other Codeinstitute student projects.
+All content was written and created by the developer with inspiration from other Codeinstitute student projects.

 ### Media